danielmichaels/databank/Attacking Authentication.md

 Users cannot be trusted to implement sound password (or pass phrase) controls.
 Often the users will adopt the easiest password they can remember, and if given the option will only do the minimum necessary in order to gain access to the application.

 During testing, if the application has a sign up or register page it is worth assessing their current password standards.
 This will aid in any password list construction.
-Checking sites like HaveIbeenPwned is also advisable to search out if users have had their passwords breached in the past - password reuse is very common.
+Checking sites like [HaveIbeenPwned] is also advisable to search out if users have had their passwords breached in the past - password reuse is very common.

 __Hack Steps__

-1. Review password rules, if any,
+1. Review password rules, if any
-2. Self register several accounts with different weak passwords to validate their policy,
+2. Self register several accounts with different weak passwords to validate their policy
-3. If only one account is allowed - for instance, on bug bounties - then attempt to reset the password several times, each with a new weak password.
+3. If only one account is allowed - for instance, on bug bounties - then attempt to reset the password several times, each with a new weak password

 __Brute-Forcible Logins__